Maternal Health in Iowa

 - Education on the importance of prenatal care

-- Promote flu vaccines and Tdap vaccines.
+- Promote flu vaccines and Tdap vaccines and COVID 19 vaccines.

 Early identification of risk factors or symptoms that need referral to health care providers.